Vyral/base-template/_posts/2021-09-09-an-update-on-our-prior-lake-market.md

 Pricing has been really interesting with the increase in multiple offers in spring.
 It has caused an increase in housing prices going into the early fall, but **the multiple offers have dopped off a bit.** Instead of 15 or 20, you might see only two or three offers.
 It seems like the market is normalizing a bit.

 In the next few videos, we’ll talk about how you can get ready for what’s coming in our market this winter and the following spring.
-If you ever have any real estate questions we can answer, just send us a call or email.
+If you ever have any real estate questions, please give us a call or send us an email.
 We’d love to help you with whatever you need.